arnoudb/frostybot/INSTALLATION.md

   ![screenshot1](https://i.imgur.com/5rm1bMX.png "Screenshot")

-* Next, move the frostybot directory to your /var/www/html/ directory using the following command.
+* Next, move the frostybot directory to your web root directory (/var/www/html/ on Ubuntu using Apache) using the following command.
 You will need sudo privileges to complete this step.
+If your web root is different to /var/www/html then replace it with the relevant directory.

       sudo mv frostybot /var/www/html/